lisakmalins/Snakespeare/README.md

 #### Installing Git + Git Bash for Windows
 Head to the [git website](https://git-scm.com/download/win) and download an installer for Windows.
 Run the installer and follow the instructions to complete the installation.
 This software bundle includes git as well as Git Bash, which is a terminal app that you can use to run Snakespeare.

+__Important:__ While installing Git for Windows, be sure to check the box to add "Git Bash here" to the File Explorer context menu.
+You'll need it for the next step.

 #### Enabling Conda in Git Bash
 To enable Conda within Git Bash, you'll need to add the Conda startup script to your `~/.bashrc` file, which executes every time you open Git Bash.